 Is your partner hiding the goods?
 Five signs that your partner could be hiding assets from you.

 Hiding marital assets could be due to small or big issues.
 In 2012, the Wall Street Journal reported how couples hide money in secret places.
 It ranged from small money boxes to full-on brokerage accounts that could accumulate money in secret.
-Big or small, what are the five signs you need to be looking out for when it comes hiding marital assets?
+Big or small, what are the five signs you need to be looking out for when hiding marital assets?

 1 - Secretive financial behaviour

 If your partner has suddenly become very secretive about financial matters and insists on privacy, something could be wrong.
 This is especially true when it is layered over already sticky domestic situations between the two partners.